EMT Recertification Training

 What's included with the course fee?

-Each self-paced topic area includes activities such as recorded video presentation, video demonstrations, and/or articles to review.
+Each self-paced topic includes activities such as recorded video presentations, video demonstrations, and/or articles to review.
 There is also a short quiz for each topic.

 Additional resources include resources for reviewing and studying patient care skills such as video demonstrations.

 Live online instructor-led sessions include a live presentation, Q/A period, high yield review, and then a quiz on the material presented.

 You also get the full support of our staff to answer any questions you have about the renewal process.